demmarya0000/Aarnav_Arya_LANGGRAPH_MAT496/README.md

 - Reducers specify how state updates are performed on specific keys/channels in the state schema
 - By default, LangGraph overwrites state values with each node update
-- Problem with branching: When nodes run in parallel (same step), both try to overwrite state, causing an InvalidUpdateError
+- Problem with branching: When nodes run in parallel (same step), both try to overwrite state, causing an Invalid Update Error

 - SOURCE FILE:https://github.com/langchain-ai/langchain-academy/blob/main/module-2/state-reducers.ipynb